bjyurkovich/ieee-conference-web-template/README.md

 },
 ...
 ```
+A few things to note:

+1. `bannerImage` is the filename (and folder location) of the banner image in the header and should be roughly the same size or larger as the included one (2076 × 942) if possible.
+The larger the resolution the better.
+If it is smaller than 1920x1080, you run the risk of not filling the entire banner on some HD monitors.
+2. `bannerTopPlacement` and `bannerRightPlacement` allow you to move around the banner image in order to focus it in on a good spot of the image.
+Just play around with the numbers until you get it to a point that it looks good.

 ###Set Social Media Links
 The next thing to do is set the social media links.
 Since it is trivial to make a facebook, twitter, and linkedin page for your conference, and they add some cool things (especially twitter) to your event:
 ```json